nskatti1/test-website/docs/lab1.rst

 8.
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 I have two methods to collect and store data: incrementally using GET_TIME_MILLIS or in batches with the note and send data commands.
-Each approach has its own advantages and disadvantages:

-Latency
-* Using GET_TIME_MILLIS introduces significant delays between readings due to BLE communication.
-In contrast, recording data in batches runs in a loop on the Artemis, bypassing BLE latency and allowing for much faster iterations.

-Feedback
-* With GET_TIME_MILLIS, I receive immediate feedback from sensors, which can be useful for debugging.
-On the other hand, recording data in batches and sending it later introduces a delay between the initial request and data reception.

-Storage
-* GET_TIME_MILLIS requires minimal, temporary storage to collect and send data immediately.
-However, batch storage necessitates storing all data first, which demands significantly more memory.
-The approximate upper limit is 384kB of RAM; if I store only time (4B per reading), I can record up to 98,304 readings.
-Storing both time and temperature cuts this to 49,152 readings.
+Each approach has its own advantages and disadvantages.
+Using GET_TIME_MILLIS introduces significant delays between readings due to BLE communication, whereas recording data in batches runs in a loop on the Artemis, bypassing BLE latency and allowing for much faster iterations.
+With GET_TIME_MILLIS, I receive immediate feedback from sensors, which can be useful for debugging, while recording data in batches and sending it later introduces a delay between the initial request and data reception.
+In terms of storage, GET_TIME_MILLIS requires minimal, temporary storage to collect and send data immediately, but batch storage necessitates storing all data first, demanding significantly more memory.
+The approximate upper limit is 384kB of RAM; if I store only time (4B per reading), I can record up to 98,304 readings, while storing both time and temperature cuts this to 49,152 readings.
 If storage becomes a limitation, I may need to repeat batch recordings by overwriting previous data or reduce the sampling frequency to extend the data collection period.